rotki/docs/usage-guides/data-management/address-book.md

 ---
-description: Managing global and private address book entries to replace blockchain addresses with human-readable names.
+description: Manage global and private address book entries in rotki to replace blockchain addresses with readable names, and import multiple address books from CSV.
 ---

 # Address Book